tedneward/Azgaarnoth/Classes/Mystic/index.md

 ```
 def beacon(npc):
-    npc.bonusactions.append(f"***Beacon.*** Bright light radiates from your body in a 20-foot radius and dim light for an additional 20 feet.
+    npc.bonusactions.append(f"***Psionic Talent: Beacon.*** Bright light radiates from your body in a 20-foot radius and dim light for an additional 20 feet.
 The light can be colored as you like.
 The light lasts for 1 hour, and you can extinguish it earlier as a bonus action.")
 ```

 ### Blade Meld